dereksonderegger/570_II/docs/01_Data_Summary.md

 7. Twenty-five employees of a corporation have a mean salary of $62,000 and the sample standard deviation of those salaries is $15,000.
 If each employee receives a bonus of $1,000, does the standard deviation of the salaries change?
 Explain your reasoning.

-8. Histograms of the salaries of two corportations.
+8. Histograms of the salaries of two corporations.
 They have the same mean salary, but very different shapes.
 Use the shape of the distributions to justify which has a lower median salary.

 8. The chemicals in clay used to make pottery can differ depending on the geographical region where the clay originated.
 Sometimes, archaeologists use a chemical analysis of clay to help identify where a piece of pottery originated.
 Such an analysis measures the amount of a chemical in the clay as a percent of the total weight of the piece of pottery.
 The boxplots below summarize analyses done for three chemicals—X, Y, and Z—on pieces of pottery that originated at one of three sites: I, II, or III.